kubernetes/community/keps/sig-node/0014-runtime-class.md

 The following goals are out-of-scope for the initial implementation, but may be explored in a future
 iteration:

+- Surfacing support for optional features by runtimes, and surfacing errors caused by incompatible features & runtimes earlier.
 - Automatic runtime or feature discovery - initially RuntimeClasses are manually defined (by the cluster admin or provider), and are asserted to be an accurate representation of the runtime.
 - Scheduling in heterogeneous clusters - it is possible to operate a heterogeneous cluster